concr/devbox/README.md

 ## Setup/Start

+Copy `prov-devbox/devbox.yml.dist` to `prov-devbox/devbox.yml` and configure it as you want.

 ### Case 1: __without__ local ansible installation (e.g. Windows)

 Start an _ansible_- and _devbox_-VM, then do the provision from the _ansible_-VM.